-The Task Force will use its specialist knowledge and experience to produce an evidence-led Devon Carbon Plan, including consideration of the earliest, credible date that should be set for net-zero emissions.
+The Task Force is using its specialist knowledge and experience to produce an evidence-led Devon Carbon Plan, including consideration of the earliest, credible date that should be set for net-zero emissions.

 - Core MembersAdvisory Members